Toronto Van Attack: Alleged Killer Alek Minassian Was Apparently Upset About Women, Spoke Of ‘Incel’

 Who Are These “Chads” And “Staceys”?

 Like just about any subculture, Incel uses catchphrases and verbal shorthand.
-In this case, “Chads” refers to men who are not involuntarily celibate, while “Staceys” refers to women who refuse to have sex with men like Incels.
+In this case, “Chads” refers to men who are not involuntarily celibate, while “Staceys” refers to women who refuse to have sex with men like those in the Incel community.

 Who Is Elliot Rodger?